danmackinlay/pattern_machine/README.md

   * can I generalise somehow? right now this thing will only pass through note states that it has already seen... but if I trained every note with its own transition matrix we could have more notes
 * Linguistics has "bag of words"-models that might be interesting to play with?

-Method Concerns
+POssible techniques
 ----------------------

-NB - per-note base rate is currentlty broken.
-I haven't worked out how to infer it across all different input files and in any case it is mysteriously 0 atm

-Am I doing this wrong?
-I could model odds of each note sounding conditional on environment.
-Could also model, conditional on environment, which note goes on. should try and attribute amt of error to each song
-I could go to AIC or BIC instead of cross validation to save CPU cycles

 ### neural network

 see also the deep learning approach: http://deeplearning.net/tutorial/rnnrbm.html#rnnrbm andd http://www-etud.iro.umontreal.ca/~boulanni/ICML2012.pdf

-Deep learning feels like overkill, but i feel like i could do some *un*principled feature construction;
-we suspect marginal changes in features have a linear effect, fine but we also suspect that interaction terms are critical;
+Full blown deep learning feels like overkill, but i feel like i could do some *un*principled feature construction as input to the logistic model which might get me just as far. we suspect marginal changes in features have a linear effect, fine but we also suspect that interaction terms are critical;
 Naive approach: walk through term-interaction space, discrectized.
-Start with one predictor, and add additional predictors randomly (greedily) if the combination has improved deviance wrt the mean. it "feels" like features shoudl be positive or negative
+Start with one predictor, and add additional predictors randomly (greedily) if the combination has improved deviance wrt the mean.

+I do this at the moment, but my method is flawed, as it does not account for "diameter" - how many notes are candidates to sound.

-I could always give up and infer hidden markov states. sigh.
+I could always give up and infer hidden markov states.

 ### PGM